aws-games/cloud-game-development-toolkit/modules/README.md

 ## Introduction

 These modules simplify the deployment of common game development workloads on AWS.
 Some have pre-requisites that will be outlined in their respective documentation.
-They are designed to easily integrate with each other, and provide relevant outputs to simplify permissions, networking, and access.
+They are designed to be depended on from other modules (including your own root module), easily integrate with each other, and provide relevant outputs to simplify permissions, networking, and access.

+## How to include these modules

+We've found that including the **CGD Toolkit** repository as a git submodule in your own infrastructure repository is a good way of depending on the modules within an (existing) Terraform root module.
+Forking the **CGD Toolkit** and submoduling your fork may be a good approach if you intend to make changes to any modules.
+We recommend starting with the [Terraform module documentation](https://developer.hashicorp.com/terraform/language/modules) for a crash course in the way the **CGD Toolkit** is designed.
+Note how you can use the [module source argument](https://developer.hashicorp.com/terraform/language/modules/sources) to declare modules that use the **CGD Toolkit**'s module source code.

 ## Contribution

-We recommend starting with the [Terraform module documentation](https://developer.hashicorp.com/terraform/language/modules) for a crash course in the way the **CGD Toolkit** is designed.

 Please follow these guidelines when developing a new module.
 These are also outlined in the pull-request template for Module additions.